Arithmetic Circuits for ZK

 Notation and Terminology

-Variables in an arithmetic circuit are referred to as signals.
-We will call variables signals because Zero Knowledge (ZK) Programming Languages refer to them as such.
+Variables in an arithmetic circuit are referred to as signals because Circom, the programming language we will use to write ZK Proofs, refers to them as such.

 We emphasize that the === is asserting the left-hand side and right-hand side are equal.
 For example, in the following circuit: